FN14 Use of University Tangible Non-Capital Property, Capital Property, Supplies and University Services

 - SEPARATION OF EMPLOYMENT

-This policy governs The Pennsylvania State University (“University” or “Penn State”) use of University tangible non-capital property, capital property, supplies, and services and fulfills the Office of the Corporate Controller’s mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of University resources.
+This policy governs The Pennsylvania State University (“University” or “Penn State”) use of University tangible non-capital property, capital property, supplies, and services and fulfills the Office of Budget and Finance mission of providing quality financial, accounting, and information services that foster a culture of responsible stewardship and sound fiscal management of University resources.

 The University’s financial policies are applicable throughout the University, including all direct and indirect subsidiaries, and are required to be followed by all University employees who engage in financial, accounting, purchasing, or other transactions, including University employees who in the course of their assigned duties engage in such transactions on behalf of third parties such at the Penn State Alumni Association or other related entities.
 The University’s financial policies are not applicable to Penn State Health or its subsidiaries, or to Penn College of Technology, each of which has its own financial policies.